researchsoft/software-authorship-contribution/README.md

 ### Contributors

-We acknowledge the contributions of Carlos Martinex
+We acknowledge the contributions of Carlos Martinez.

 ## How to contribute to this repository?